NCAR/ccpp-framework/doc/CCPPtechnical/source/HostSideCoding.rst

  !! | cdata%thrd_no                     | ccpp_thread_number        | number of thread for threading in CCPP                | index   |    0 | integer   |          | none   | F        |
  !!

-*Listing 6.2*: Mandatory variables provided by the CCPP-Framework from ``ccpp/framework/src/ccpp_types.F90``.
-These variables must not be defined by the host model.
+*Listing 6.2: Mandatory variables provided by the CCPP-Framework from* ``ccpp/framework/src/ccpp_types.F90`` *.
+These variables must not be defined by the host model.*

 Two of the variables are mandatory and must be passed to every physics scheme: ``errmsg`` and ``errflg``.
 The variables ``loop_cnt``, ``blk_no``, and ``thrd_no`` can be passed to the schemes if required, but are not mandatory.
 For the static build of the CCPP, the ``cdata`` structure is only used to hold these five variables, since the host model variables are directly passed to the physics without the need for an intermediate data structure.